 The editor toolbar (see of figure above ) has the following actions:

-Add as MockResponse Step (soapUI Pro only) - prompts to create a MockResponse Step this request in an existing or new TestCase as described above.
+Add as MockResponse Step (ReadyAPI only) - prompts to create a MockResponse Step this request in an existing or new TestCase as described above.

 Clone Request - prompts to clone the request, same as the request-action described above.
 You will be prompted for a name for the new request and the new request will be placed after the cloned request.

-Endpoint Combo - a combo-box listing the endpoints available for this requests operations' interface.
+Endpoint Drop-down list - a drop-down list with the endpoints available for this request operations' interface.
 The combo box also contains the following options (as shown in the image):

-o [edit current...] option for changing the current new endpoint directly
+- [edit current...] option for changing the current new endpoint directly.

-o [add new endpoint...] option for adding a new endpoint directly
+- [add new endpoint...] option for adding a new endpoint directly.

-o [delete current...] option for deleting the current endpoint directly
+- [delete current...] option for deleting the current endpoint directly.

-The editor layout ( see of figure above) can be customised.
+The editor layout ( see of figure above) can be customized.
 See below for explanation: